lcfr-eth/ENSPublic/ENSRescuer/README.md

 the bundle from another wallet besides the compromised wallet.
 Not the fact that the transactions are "private".

-# Plan of counter attack
+# Counter Attack
-This means, we can create a bundle of 3 transactions to accomplish this which will all be executed as if they were a single transaction in a single block.
+With the knowledge of bundles in hand we can create a bundle of 3 transactions to accomplish this which will all be executed as if they were a single transaction in a single block.

 TX 1 - send eth from another wallet to the compromised wallet to cover block baseFee.